hb9kns/NEMO/NEMO/static/howtos/equiresp.md

 This selection switches view to an internal Django page, the system running NEMO.
 The only selection available to equipment responsibles is the `Tools/Change` page, which allows to fully modify any tool (equipment);
-therefore, be **even more careful when using this view** as you can do much more damage to the database (although recoverable with some work) than with the `Tool Qualification` page alone.
+therefore, be **even more careful when using this view** as you could change or remove much more data (although recoverable with some work) than with the `Tool Qualification` page alone.

 *Equipment responsibles should use this view only after additional